Prerequisites: Check. Paperwork: Check. Health screenings and immunizations: Check.

 You completed all the necessary steps and have been accepted into the Misericordia University Accelerated Bachelor of Science in Nursing (ABSN) program.
 Congrats!
 Now what?

-You have a general idea of what to expect from talking with your admissions counselor.
+You have a general idea of what to expect in nursing school from talking with your admissions counselor.
 Now the reality is finally starting to set in: First semester is fast approaching.
 You’re going to start nursing school soon!

 The first semester of nursing school lays the groundwork for your nursing education, providing the knowledge and skills necessary for a smooth transition into later semesters — and ultimately your nursing career.
-Below, we delve into what to expect from your first semester as a Misericordia University ABSN student.
+Below, we delve into how to prepare for your first semester of nursing school as a Misericordia University ABSN student.

 When we say our program is accelerated, we mean it.
 The Misericordia ABSN program condenses 36 months’ worth of content into a 16-month curriculum.
 But just because our program is shorter in duration doesn’t mean we skimp on teaching you valuable nursing theory and skills.
 During the first of four full-time semesters, you’ll complete the following theory courses online and skills-based courses at our nursing education center in Pittsburgh: